angeloashmore/gatsby-source-arcgis-feature-service/README.md

 ### Query Polylabel

+Polylabel data is provided on the `polylabel` field.

-Polylabel data (see: [polylabel](https://github.com/mapbox/polylabel)) is provided on the `polylabel` field.
+Polylabel data is provided on the `polylabel` field.

-`polylabel` is a longitude, latitude tuple of the most distant, internal point from the polygon outline.
+`polylabel` is the optimal point within a polygon to place a marker or label provided as a [lng, lat] pair.

+See [Mapbox's official Polylabel documentation][polylabel] for more details.

 ```graphql
 {